 The third remedy would be taking it to court.
 The paperwork is probably against you if you signed it but you may have a leg to stand on if you are willing to pay an attorney up front.

-The installer or dealer may tell you that your insurance will help you repair this but if you turn this kind of thing into your insurance the chances of staying insured is slim – you may be cut from your current insurance and if that happens you will have a hard time finding another insurer that you can afford.
+The companies will also tell you that your insurance will help you repair this but if you turn this kind of thing into your insurance the chances of staying insured is slim – you will be cut and you will have a hard time finding another insurer that you can afford.

 I should add that in some instances a home must be re-leveled at regular intervals.
-Homes with complicated foundations or if they are high off the ground, should be checked annually for the first few years to ensure that settling or shifting hasn’t occurred.
+Homes with complicated foundations (like yours, where the home is high off the ground) should be checked annually for the first few years to ensure that settling or shifting hasn’t occurred.
 They probably failed to tell you that though.